joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/26/us/politics/trump-james-comey-indictment-explained.html

 **Jon Rahm is Europe's talisman.
 There's no one on either Ryder Cup team quite like him**\
-`On Friday Rahm made sure that Scottie Scheffler and Bryson DeChambeau failed to earn points against him.
+`Friday, Rahm made sure Scottie Scheffler and Bryson DeChambeau failed to earn points against him.
 It wasn't the first time.`\
 https://nytimes.com/athletic/6666499/2025/09/26/ryder-cup-jon-rahm-europe/

 **Netanyahu Was Defiant at the U.N.**\